KM6IAU/diy-repeater-guy/README.md

 # DIY Repeater Guy
 This project, while perhaps not so aptly named, attempts to establish a framework and toolkit to construct phrases based on the voice used on the S-COM 7330 repeater controller (and perhaps other S-COM repeater controllers).
 The voice is that of professional voiceover talent, [Sean Caldwell](https://www.seancaldwell.com/).

+## Disclaimer
+This project is provided “as is”, without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.

+This project is provided for educational purposes.
+S-COM has generously publicly provided the resources upon which the project draws.
+The project maintainer's goal is to respectfully contribute to the amateur radio hobby without harm to any party.

 ## Prerequisites
 ### debian-based linux